Sirius902/gcviewer/README.md

 ## Themes

-To customize the theme of the input viewer, put a `shader.wgsl` according to the specification in the same directory as the executable.
+To customize the theme of the input viewer, place a `shader.wgsl` according to the specification in one of the following locations, the first path that exists will be used.

+* The same directory as the executable.
+* Windows
+  * `%AppData%\gcviewer\shader.wgsl`
+* Linux
+  * `$XDG_CONFIG_HOME/gcviewer/shader.wgsl`
+  * `$HOME/.config/gcviewer/shader.wgsl`

 The default theme can be found at `src/shader.wgsl`.
 Other themes can be found in `theme`.